top of page

 • journal thoughts or feelings

-• pay attention to triggers or reactions
+• observe triggers or reactions

 • practise coping strategies discussed in therapy